Frequently Asked Questions

 What do I do if my protocol expires?

 If your protocol expires, all work with vertebrate animals must stop immediately.
-The funding agency for any grants associated with your protocol must be notified that your protocol has expired.
+The funding agency for any grants associated with your protocol must be notified that your protocol has expired, as you are not allowed to charge animal expenses to a grant if this occurs.
 You are no longer allowed to do any vertebrate animal work nor will you (or your lab personnel) be permitted in the animal facilities.

 If my protocol expires, can I reactivate it?